boweihan/spring-boot-auth-boilerplate/README.md

 <h1>basic-spring-boot-server</h1>
 <b>basic-spring-boot-server</b> presents an opioninated implementation of
 a generic Java backend.
-The purpose is to provide a groundwork on which real ideas and applications can be prototyped at break-neck speed.
-Think of <b>basic-spring-boot-server</b>
+The purpose is to provide a groundwork on which real ideas and applications can be prototyped.
-as a base infrastructure on which you can add YOUR custom business logic.
 <br/>
 <br/>
 <h2>What's Included?</h2>